mcastiello/memory-manager/README.md

 This service can be used to generate an internal private data that gets automatically disposed when it's not used anymore.

+Imagine it as a more advanced `WeakMap` with an internal `Garbage Collector` that tries to keep itself clean and tidy.

 The `Garbage Collector` is executed inside ad web worker which avoid that the data processing affects the main UI thread.

 ### How to install